The Extraordinary Tale of a Pope, a Pirate, and a Dead Bishop’s Treasure

 However, the São Vicente was attacked by two pirate ships while sailing near the town of Cartagena, in modern-day Spain.
 One of the ships was captained by a pirate named Botafoc (“fire blast”), while the other was commanded by Martin Yanes.

 The crew of the São Vicente had little choice but to surrender de Castillon’s treasure to the two pirate ships.
 While the ship led by Martin Yanes appears to have made a clean getaway with a bounty of treasure, Botafoc’s ship ran aground near the town of Aigues-Mortes in France, and the pirates were captured by the local garrison.
-The crew were quickly hanged, while Botafoc and a few of his officers were sent to prison to await their fate.
+The crew was quickly hanged, while Botafoc and a few of his officers were sent to prison to await their fate.

 Williman and Corsano wrote that Botafoc “deposited a large amount of gold coin” with the resident Bishop, which appeared to have saved him and his officers from the hangman’s noose as they were let off with a fine.

-As for the beached pirate vessel, local fishermen were quick to take items while local authorities were distracted with the pirates, and on 11 th February, 1357, a clerk of a local judge took inventory of the remaining goods.
+As for the beached pirate vessel, local fishermen were quick to take items while local authorities were distracted with the pirates, and on 11th February, 1357, a clerk of a local judge took inventory of the remaining goods.

 "Apart from the ship's sail, cordage, oars, armament and rigging, the judge's clerk on the beach listed a great mass of clothing and cloth in odd lots — but also items like books and ecclesiastical vestments," Williman and Corsano wrote.
 These goods were promptly sent on to Pope Innocent VI to use as gifts for royalty and to pay his soldiers and staff.